 Primary Muscle Group(s): Front Thighs

-4. Slowly bend your knees bringing your upper body downward.
+4. Slowly bend your legs, allowing your knees to travel towards your chest.